Industry Insights

 - Logistical Complexities: Shipping or physically transporting slides is laborious and may introduce risks (such as breakage or delays).

-- Limited Collaboration: Multiple experts sharing the same physical slide must coordinate time and location, slowing critical consults or second opinions.
+- Limited Collaboration: Experts sharing the same physical slide must coordinate time and location, which can slow critical consulting and second opinions.

 - Restricted Data Insights: Paper-based notes or standalone laboratory software systems allow minimal data analytics, limiting the ability to derive robust clinical or operational insights.

-Digital pathology solves many of these issues by creating high-resolution digital images of slides - often called whole-slide images (WSIs) - that can be stored, accessed, and shared instantly.
-In addition, the global push for faster turnarounds, increased test volumes, and a shortage of pathologists in many regions accelerates the shift toward digital platforms.
-Once scanned, these digital images open the door for:
+Digital pathology addresses these challenges by converting glass slides into high-resolution whole-slide images (WSIs) that can be instantly stored, accessed, analyzed, and shared.
+At the same time, increasing test volumes, pressure for faster turnaround times, and a growing shortage of pathologists worldwide are accelerating the move to digital platforms.
+Once scanned, these digital images enable:

 - Faster Diagnosis and Remote Collaboration: Pathologists can review cases online from anywhere (at any time), removing geographic barriers.

-- Better Workflow Efficiency: Digitization streamlines processes and allows for flexible scheduling - pathologists can sign out cases from a home office or consult with experts worldwide.
+- Optimized Workflow Efficiency: Digitization streamlines processes and enables flexible scheduling - pathologists can sign out cases from a home office or consult with experts worldwide.

 - Foundational Data for AI: High-quality WSIs feed artificial intelligence algorithms, which can uncover patterns or insights that might be too time-consuming or subtle for the human eye.